Estate Planning Attorney in Shenandoah, Texas

 View Transcript

 The Woodlands, TX estates & probate attorney James H. Stilwell discusses the basic documents you need to have in place for your estate plan.
-Most individuals require a document to articulate their future intentions.
-Typically, the initial thought that comes to mind is a will; however, a trust is sometimes considered as an alternative.
-The first step typically involves either a will or a trust.
+He explains that most individuals require a formal document to articulate their wishes.
+The most common option is a will, though a trust can also serve as an alternative.
+These instruments form the foundation of estate planning.

 More Videos From This Lawyer